-TCRS will be the lead ACT Tanzania Forum member in Tanzania representing all ATF members.
-TCRS will be responsible for the overall coordination, management, monitoring, and reporting to the ACT Alliance on the WASH, NFI, CHPSS and CBPS, activities implemented in Nyarugusu refugee camp.

-In Tanzania this appeal will only have one requesting member (TCRS) and who will also be doing implementation of the appeal representing the ACT Tanzania Forum.

-The requesting member will support AT forum and lead in any joint activities, update the information sharing mechanism, support the regular coordination meetings, facilitate communication and collaboration, provide logistic operations support during joint monitoring visits among other responsibilities that will ensure the implementation is effective.
-TCRS will work closely with UNHCR and government (MoHA) and other implementing partners such as DRC, Water Mission, NRC in providing collective strategies to improve efficiencies during the implementation of this response.
+In Tanzania, this appeal will have Tanganyika Christian Refugee Services (TCRS) as a requesting member, as a national member of ACT Tanzania Forum.
+TCRS will be responsible for the overall coordination, management, monitoring, and reporting to ACT Tanzania Forum on WASH, Non-Food Items and Community Based Psychosocial Support (CBPS), activities implemented at Nyarugusu refugee camp while working closely with other partners also working at Nyarugusu Refugee Camp.
+TCRS will lead in any joint forum activities related to the response and update the forum on information regarding the progress of the appeal.
+TCRS will support regular coordination meetings, facilitate communication and collaboration, provide logistic operations support during joint monitoring visits among other responsibilities that will ensure the implementation is effective and well-coordinated.
+TCRS will work closely with UNHCR and government (MoHA) and other implementing partners such as Danish Refugee Council, Water Mission, Norwegian Refugee Council in providing collective strategies to improve efficiencies during the implementation of this response.